 Ask them at 3 months, 6 months, 12 months and beyond.

 Performance score can be a key part of quality of hire analytics.
 Depending on how effective and accessible your performance management system is, you may be able to grab some performance scores and try to shoe horn them into a report.
-But you can also ask some simple questions in periodic quick surveys to get the same data from your hiring managers.
+But you can also ask some simple questions in periodic quick hiring manager satisfaction surveys to get the same data.

 You can ask everything from “rank the employee’s performance on a scale of 1-10,” to asking them to provide a Net Promoter score for the employee (“How likely are you to recommend this employee to another manager or company?”)
 Net Promoter scoring is a proprietary formula that cuts through all the minutiae of typical scale-based responses and cuts quickly to factors that make a difference.
 It’s also a standard, so it’s easily comparable from department to department or company to company.